 All students are expected to prepare an abstract and poster presentation about their summer research project.
 You will need to work closely with your mentor when preparing your abstract and poster.
 These Posters will be presented to the PVM faculty and when visiting a Pharmaceutical laboratory on a field trip.
-Additionally, DVM students are required to submit their poster abstract and present their poster at the National Symposium and at the Phi Zeta research day the following year.
+Additionally, DVM students are required to submit their poster abstract and present their poster at the National Symposium and at the Phi Zeta Research Day the following year.

 Is housing available on Campus?

 Unfortunately, we do not have housing available to assign.
 We suggest that you contact other participants and share an apartment or rent housing with other students.
 This holds costs to a minimum.
 We will be sending the selected fellows a listing of housing available in the area as well as a listing of the other participants and their e-mail addresses so you can contact them.
-Subleases can usually also be found during the summer months.
+Subleases can typically be found during the summer months.

 Travel to/from Purdue?

 You will need to make your own travel arrangements to and from Purdue.
-Bus-services are available from the airports in Indianapolis and Chicago directly to campus.
+Bus services are available from the airports in Indianapolis and Chicago directly to campus.
 The travel costs are included in your stipend for the summer.

 When will I be paid?